codelovercc/dart_service_provider/README.md

 A services dependency provider, like dependency inject, easy to learn and easy to use.

+Announcement：The [service_container](https://pub.dev/packages/service_container) package is recommended,
+it does not require the service container to be built in advance, and it does not need to enumerate the service descriptor collection when getting the service instance, so it has faster performance.

 ## Features

 Provide services life time control with singleton, scoped, transient.